Young workers are the future

 - more likely to be employed in high-risk industries

 - often new to a job – workers in their first month are four to six times more likely to experience a work-related injury or illness than those who have been on the job more than a year

 - more likely to be employed in insecure work such as casual, part-time, labour hire, unpaid internships, and freelance or gig work

 Health and safety legal duties

-- Give them the necessary information, instruction and training to be able to do their work safely.
+- providing employees with the necessary information, instruction, training and supervision to enable them to do their job safely

 - providing and maintaining safe machinery and equipment and systems of work, so far as is reasonably practicable